gardener/garden-setup/README.md

+### This repo is not actively maintained.
+We are working on a documentation for setting up a Gardener landscape based on the Gardener Operator

 # Install Gardener on your Kubernetes Landscape

 Gardener uses Kubernetes to manage Kubernetes clusters.
 This documentation describes how to install Gardener on an existing Kubernetes cluster of your IaaS provider.